-Dublin Bay cruises sail between Dun Laoghaire & Howth up to 6 times a day from March to October.
+Dublin Bay cruises sail between Dun Laoghaire, Dublin City & Howth from March to October.

 Take in the sights of Dublin Bay with its history, heritage and culture, its maritime life, bird sanctuaries and wallabies, the mountains, headlands, islands and coves.